-New certificates, degrees and graduate programs, including articulation arrangements with other institutions, must be approved by the Graduate School.
+New certificates, degrees and graduate programs, including articulation arrangements with other institutions, must be reviewed by the Graduate School.
 Many proposals also require approval by the State University of New York (SUNY) system and the New York State Education Department (NYSED).
-Normally, departments/programs will begin the process by consulting with the Graduate School staff to assemble the information necessary for review.
+Normally, departments/programs will begin the process by consulting with Graduate School staff to assemble the information necessary for review.

 Further guidance is available on the SUNY Academic Planning website.

 New graduate degrees must be reviewed by the Graduate School, which includes the Vice Provost and Dean of the Graduate School.
 A market analysis and a business plan are required.
 The Graduate School may assist with these, but the requirement is the responsibility of those making the proposal.